Statistical literacy: Models of statistical literacy

 Experiments in the sciences, business models and reports, use statistics.
 People involved in these fields generally have studied the meaning of statistical quantities, such as averages and standard deviation.
 Many colleges and universities require an introductory course in statistics as part of a professional program.

 Data visualization can contribute to either understanding or misunderstanding of the data or of the argument being made with the data.

 Studies have shown that human beings’ estimations of probabilities are heavily influenced by context and wording.
 Statistical reasoning may be difficult to develop and refine, which has led to labeling this type of reasoning as not intuitive.
 For example, people typically underestimate the probability of being involved in a car accident because their everyday interaction with vehicles gives the impression that they are safer than they actually are.
 Likewise, they tend to overestimate the probability of being attacked by a shark because of media or other influences.

 Gambling is one setting in which a lack of statistical literacy can be costly.
 Simple probability theory helps the individual either estimate or calculate the probabilities involved with games of chance.
 However, most individuals fail to approximate, for example, the probability of being dealt a full-house in a game of poker.
 Not understanding these probabilities causes the individual to wager more or less than they would knowing at least an estimate of the probability.
 Increasing individuals’ statistical literacy and knowledge of probability through classroom applications, textbook examples, and other methods, would lead to more informed citizens, capable of making more informed decisions, or perhaps not.

 The definition of statistical literacy and opinions about it have been somewhat historically variable.
 Before 1940 some statistical skills passed to the sciences.
 Some statistics was then taught in grade school, "So a degree of statistical literacy will be universal in the future...".
 More recently, expectations have been higher. "'Statistical Literacy' is the ability to understand and critically evaluate statistical results that permeate our lives...".
 Those statistical results often originate from inferential methods which reached college statistics textbooks in about 1940.
 Statistics continues to advance.
 A lack of statistical literacy has long been condemned under many labels.
 H.G.
 Wells has been cited as saying that statistical understanding will one day be as important as being able to read or write but he may have been referring more to the older idea of political arithmetic than modern statistics.

+Books

+Textbooks used in teaching statistical literacy: